 The estimated numbers are created for your orientance and are approximate.
 Please note, that you can always optimize your expenditures with no quality loss by applying to a reliable software development vendor from a popular outsourcing region.

-Cleveroad is a software development company with headquarters in Eastern Europe, Ukraine, with 10+ years of experience.
+Cleveroad is a software development company with headquarters in EU, Estonia, with 10+ years of experience.
 We have been delivering excellent IT-related services, custom-built software products, and SaaS as well.
 They advance workflow efficiency, help overcome business-related challenges, and provide other competitive advantages.
 By cooperating with Cleveroad, you’ll be ensured with the wide range of benefits, for example:

 - An in-depth consultation on your specific case from our Business Analysts, which is free of charge